November 12, 2024

 Under Section 4 Test Orders, EPA requires substantial documentation alongside exposure data, including descriptions of facility processes, worker activities, engineering controls, personal protective equipment, and quality control procedures.
 Exposure data that do not include this supporting information may be deemed of low quality and rejected for use in the risk evaluation process.

-Organizations that work proactively to review their exposure data and gather additional data to satisfy EPA requirements if necessary could have a significant advantage, since auditing existing data and performing new exposure measurements takes time and can lead to manufacturing delays down the line should a Test Order be issued.
+Organizations that work proactively to review their exposure data and gather additional data to satisfy EPA requirements if necessary could have a significant advantage, since auditing existing data and performing new exposure measurements take time and can lead to manufacturing delays down the line should a Test Order be issued.
 Companies and manufacturers that use chemicals identified as high-priority substances for TSCA risk evaluations can benefit from evaluating their existing monitoring data while placing increased focus on collecting accurate, robust data moving forward.

 Addressing low method detection limits